 There are four different types of app-related charges and credits that you can receive:

 - Recurring app charges - These charges are for recurring or ongoing use of an app (such as a monthly subscription).
-They appear on your regular Shopify subscription invoice.
+They appear on your regular Shopify subscription bill.

 - One-time app charges - These charges are for specific services provided by an app (such as a single migration of your data from one platform to another).
-They appear on separate invoices.
+They appear on separate bills.

 Recurring app charges

 Each app has its own 30-day billing cycle, which is separate from Shopify's 30-day subscription billing period:

 It's important to keep these different billing cycles in mind when considering app bills, uninstalling apps, and app usage charges.

 Although you'll see recurring app charges on your account as soon as you approve an app charge, the charges aren't due immediately.
 Recurring app charges are applied to your account either when you receive your 30-day Shopify subscription bill, or if you exceed your billing threshold (whichever comes first).

 Make sure that you consider app billing cycles when you plan to uninstall an app.
 Recurring app charges are generated the first time an app charge is approved, and then on the first day of an app's billing cycle.
 Because of this, a charge will appear on your bill even if you uninstall an app only a day or two after you install it.

 Overlapping app billing cycles